Faculty & Staff

 Adenrele Awotona, PhD

-- Professor of Urban and Community Studies; Director, Center for Rebuilding Sustainable Communities after Disasters
+Professor and Director, Center for Rebuilding Sustainable Communities after Disasters, McCormack Graduate School Professor of Urban and Community Studies

 Areas of Expertise